McStasMcXtrace/Schools/2023/SOLEIL_May_2023/Day3_Thursday_May_11th/9_Practical_Virtual_Exp_tomo/README.md

 ### Going further

-In order to get closer from the real PSICHE beam-line, one could stack a powder or single crystal diffraction sample on top of the absorption/fluorescence one, and more detectors.
+In order to get closer from the real PSICHE beam-line, one could stack a powder or single crystal diffraction sample on top of the absorption one, and more detectors.

 ----